Annual Report 2018-2019

 Shippers can initiate level of service arbitration to get a service contract if they have been unsuccessful negotiating a contract with the railway company.
 This arbitration focuses on resolving such issues as the quantity of cars to be delivered and the timing of their delivery; loading and transit times; and communication protocols.
 The CTA appoints an arbitrator who has up to 65 days to establish a contract, which is valid for one year.
 The arbitrator may combine terms and conditions proposed by both parties, or choose alternative terms and conditions.

 Rate arbitrations use the final offer selection model, where the arbitrator chooses either the rate proposal made by the shipper or the rate proposal made by the railway company.
 The timeline for doing so is 60 days for a regular process and 30 days for a summary process, which only applies to rates for traffic below a prescribed level.
-The arbitrated rate applies for either one or two years, whichever the shipper chooses.
+The arbitrated rate applies for up to two years, as the shipper chooses.

 In 2018–2019, the CTA referred six cases for final offer arbitration.